kdlong/SMP_18_001_CWR/firstReading.md

    Just to make sure we do not something illegal that we could get criticised for easily..

+Comment: See previous response above.
+Rewrote in a hopefully more clear fashion.

+REFORMULATE

 - line 279: "generally seen to be within..."
 Is that an observation you made with studies in this analysis?
 Then I would rather say "generally found to be within..."

+**TODO: Fix**

 - line 282: so what do we use this sample for?
 Do we find that the POWHEG agrees with the MC studies that we use?
 We should say something here.

+**TODO: Add that we see agreement.**

 - line 286: "for fixed and dynamic scale".
 Say here what scale you mean.

+**TODO: Ok.**

 - line 294: This statement may well be right but as a reader (or referee) I would wonder on what this assessment is based, and if these contributions would not risk to be larger.
 Please elaborate or say where you got that information (you can blame it on a theorist if you want.)

+**TODO: Could now reference preliminary studies**

 - line 330: what is the value the modifier that comes out of the fit?
      We should give that information as well..

+It can be easily gleaned from the comparison value given.
+Do we really want to include this?

 - line 338 : interference is negligible.
 How small is it (eg in % contribution)?

+Less than 1% of the total cross section.
+**TODO: Add this, I guess?**

 - line 366-369: what is the conclusion on this result?
 Consistent with SM expectation..?
      We should at least say something